-Pre-preparation area must be well segregated into dry and wet zone.
+Pre-preparation area must be well segregated into the dry and wet zone.
 All contact surfaces must be pre-sanitized.
 Vegetarian cutting boards must be sanitized with 50 ppm chlorine and non-vegetarian cutting board with 100ppm chlorine with a minimum contact of 2-3 hours.

-Colour coded chopping boards and knives to prevent cross contamination.
+Colour coded chopping boards and knives to prevent cross-contamination.
 Suggested Colour Code :

 - Red for meat and poultry